awsdocs/aws-sct-user-guide/doc_source/CHAP_Source.Hadoop.md

 ## Connecting to your source Hive and HDFS services<a name="CHAP_Source.Hadoop.Hive"></a>

 You can connect to your source Hive and HDFS services with the AWS SCT CLI\.
+To connect to Apache Hive, use the Hive JDBC driver version 2\.3\.4 or higher\.
+For more information, see [Downloading the required database drivers](CHAP_Installing.md#CHAP_Installing.JDBCDrivers)\.

+AWS SCT connects to Apache Hive with the `hadoop` cluster user\.
 To do so, use the `AddSourceClusterHive` and `AddSourceClusterHDFS` commands\.
 You can use one of the following approaches\.
 + Create a new SSH tunnel\.

-  For `-createTunnel`, enter **true**\.
-For `-host`, enter the internal IP address of your source Hive or HDFS service\.
-For `-port`, enter the service port of your Hive or HDFS service\.
+  For `createTunnel`, enter **true**\.
+For `host`, enter the internal IP address of your source Hive or HDFS service\.
+For `port`, enter the service port of your Hive or HDFS service\.

-  Next, enter your Hive or HDFS user name and password for `-user` and `-password`\.
-For more information about SSH tunnels, see [Set up an SSH tunnel to the primary node using local port forwarding](https://docs.aws.amazon.com/https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-ssh-tunnel-local.html) in the Amazon EMR Management Guide\.
+  Next, enter your Hive or HDFS credentials for `user` and `password`\.
+For more information about SSH tunnels, see [Set up an SSH tunnel to the primary node using local port forwarding](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-ssh-tunnel-local.html) in the Amazon EMR Management Guide\.
 + Use an existing SSH tunnel\.

-  For `-host`, enter **localhost**\.
-For `-port`, enter the local port from the SSH tunnel parameters\.
+  For `host`, enter **localhost**\.
+For `port`, enter the local port from the SSH tunnel parameters\.
 + Connect to your Hive and HDFS services directly\.

-  For `-host`, enter the IP address or hostname of your source Hive or HDFS service\.
-For `-port`, enter the service port of your Hive or HDFS service\.
-Next, enter your Hive or HDFS user name and password for `-user` and `-password`\.
+  For `host`, enter the IP address or hostname of your source Hive or HDFS service\.
+For `port`, enter the service port of your Hive or HDFS service\.
+Next, enter your Hive or HDFS credentials for `user` and `password`\.

 **To connect to Hive and HDFS in the AWS SCT CLI**